mikejac/node-red-contrib-google-smarthome/README.md

   `Use external SSL offload`: If enabled, the smarthome service will use HTTP instead of HTTPS.
 Check if you want to
                               do SSL termination on a reverse proxy.

+  `Local fulfillment port`: A port number to use for local fulfillment.
+If empty, it will use the same port as Node-RED.
+                            If you use Node-RED's built-in HTTPS encryption or you have a httpAdminRoot set, you need to set a port.
+Don't create a forwarding rule for this port!

   `Public Key`: Full path to public key file, e.g. `fullchain.pem` from Let's Encrypt.

   `Private Key`: Full path to private key file, e.g. `privkey.pem` from Let's Encrypt.